victorsaly/correlateAI/docs/devto/correlateai-pro-advanced-data-visualization.md

 **The Goal:**
 Create something genuinely useful that people would actually want to use.

-## Hour 1: The Foundation That Changed Everything ⚡
+## Day 1: The Foundation That Changed Everything ⚡

 *"Build me a React app that can find correlations between datasets"*